 Canadian Centre for Architecture: To live differently: A workshop for students in grades 3, 4, 5, and 6.
 This program sensitizes students to their role as actors in society and invites them to collectively solve problems with their classmates, by exploring techniques of design, planning, and assembly.
 Go to site

 Veterans Affairs: free resources for understanding and participating in Remembrance Day and Veterans' Week.
 See Tales of Animals in War, written for youth in kindergarten to grade 6 (ages 5 to 11), this newspaper explores the adventures of the Remembrance Clubhouse animals as they learn more about people’s experiences during times of war and military conflict.
 Also available are "Postcards for Peace," bookmarks, and posters.
 Go to site

-Career Cruising's Spark! for Grades 3-5.
-“Introduction and Overview of Spark!”
+Career Cruising's Spark! for Grades 3-5: “Introduction and Overview of Spark!”
 This one-hour session walks you through the student side of the program and the tools available to an administrator in the Career Advisor Management System (CAMS).
 Ask your principal whether your school or school board has purchased a licence.
 Go to site

 HiHo Videos: Kids meet . . . people in a variety of jobs and careers.
 The children interview them, and they describe their occupations in child-friendly terms.Students may utilize these videos to develop examples of descriptions of various occupations.
 Videos can be found on Facebook and You Tube.

 Career Bullseyes by myfuture (Australia’s National Career Information Service, managed by Education Services Australia (ESA)): Careers are placed within a 4-level target.
 The outer level shows the career options which require the highest level of education, while the innermost level shows those with the least.
 Sign-in is required to use this tool.
 Go to site